pauldardis/milestone3/README.md

 4. Create a new app on Heroku website by clicking “New” give it a name and assign it to you nearest region USA or Europe.

-5. From the Heroku dashboard select GitHop as the Deployment method
+5. From the Heroku dashboard select GitHub as the Deployment method

 6. Link the Heroku app to the correct GitHub repository.